Getting Started#

 git checkout -b ${USER}/my-analysis

 Then you need to create a directory containing an info.yaml file and any options files your jobs may need.
-This directory name must start with a letter followed by any sequence of alphanumeric characters and underscores.
+This directory name is the “analysis” name under which your samples will be grouped after they are ready, and this name must start with a letter followed by any sequence of alphanumeric characters and underscores.

 Once you have added these, you can commit and push your changes, which will be reviewed and subsequently approved.